CA-APM/ca-apm-example-webservice/README.md

 See [CA APM API Guide](https://wiki.ca.com/display/APMDEVOPS98/API+Reference+Guide) for more information.

+## Warning
+Please be aware the web service calls put additional load on your CA APM Enterprise Managers.
+So keep the number of calls and the amount of metrics collected to the minimum required for your use case.
+If you try to "copy" the EM data you will crash your system for sure!

 ## Support
 This document and associated tools are made available from CA Technologies as examples and provided at no charge as a courtesy to the CA APM Community at large.
 This resource may require modification for use in your environment.
 However, please note that this resource is not supported by CA Technologies, and inclusion in this site should not be construed to be an endorsement or recommendation by CA Technologies.
 These utilities are not covered by the CA Technologies software license agreement and there is no explicit or implied warranty from CA Technologies.
 They can be used and distributed freely amongst the CA APM Community, but not sold.
 As such, they are unsupported software, provided as is without warranty of any kind, express or implied, including but not limited to warranties of merchantability and fitness for a particular purpose.
 CA Technologies does not warrant that this resource will meet your requirements or that the operation of the resource will be uninterrupted or error free or that any defects will be corrected.
 The use of this resource implies that you understand and agree to the terms listed herein.